We all strive to be happy in life, and although this looks different for everyone, where we live can significantly impact our happiness.

 It’s not difficult to see why Richmond upon Thames ranks so highly.
 Set by a lovely stretch of the River Thames, it’s home to some of our island’s most incredible natural spaces – including Kew Gardens, Richmond Park, and Bushy Park (the latter two are home to hundreds of deer!).

-This makes it a tranquil escape from some of the busier areas of London, yet there’s still a good offering of modern restaurants, charismatic cafes, unique shops, and local sports clubs.
-And, if you want more, central London is easily accessible by train.
+This makes it a tranquil escape from the busier areas of London, yet there’s still a good offering of modern restaurants, charismatic cafes, unique shops, and local sports clubs.
+And, if you’re looking for more, central London is easily accessible by train.

-Richmond is one of the most affluent areas in London, so average property prices are around £951,780 – with flats selling at an average price of £569,897 (according to Rightmove data).
+Richmond is one of the most affluent areas in London, so average property prices are around £888,035 – with flats selling at an average of £544,048 (according to Rightmove data).
 It’s also considered to be the second safest London borough.

 3. Hexham, North East England

-Hexham is a market town and civil parish set on the banks of Northumberland’s River Tyne and has a strong community feel.
+Hexham is a market town and civil parish on the banks of Northumberland’s River Tyne with a strong community feel.

-Residents benefit from the town’s abundance of green spaces, including Sele Park, the stunning grounds of Hexham house, and the lush, floral gardens near the town centre.
+Residents benefit from the town’s abundance of green spaces, including Sele Park, the stunning grounds of Hexham House, and the lush gardens near the town centre.
 Plus, Hexham’s independent shops, colourful nightlife, and magnificent architecture create a unique culture.

 If you like fishing, golf, river walks, art, and cinema, you’ll find all of that here – amongst much more.
 The Hexham Book Festival and the Hexham Gathering (which celebrates the town’s traditional music and dance) are two annual events you won’t want to miss.